 Tuta Absoluta is identified as a leaf miner.
 It makes hole son leaves and in some cases the tomato fruit.
 In its worn stage, it feeds on the plant tissue.
 Tuta Absoluta feeds on plants that fall under Solanaceae species such as capsicum, potatoes, and brinjals.
 To break the cycle of Tuta Absoluta, farmers are advised not to plant crops in this family in close succession.

 Tuta Absoluta announces its presence on our plants by leaving blotches on the leaves that may look transparent or silverish.
 A closer look will reveal the eggs and caterpillars.

-It also attacks the fruit at early stages and will leave black holes or marks on the tomatoes.
+It also attacks the fruit at the early stages and will leave black holes or marks on the tomatoes.
 It also causes malformation of the fruit which can lead to rejection in the market.
 In short, Tuta Absoluta is the real deal.

 So much so that in Nigeria, it is referred to as ‘tomato ebola’ because of its ability to cause massive damage.
 This pest sends shivers down many a farmer’s back because it is known to cause 100% damage.